asaskevich/govalidator/README.md

 #### Activate behavior to require all fields have a validation tag by default
 `SetFieldsRequiredByDefault` causes validation to fail when struct fields do not include validations or are not explicitly marked as exempt (using `valid:"-"` or `valid:"email,optional"`).
 A good place to activate this is a package init function or the main() function.

+`SetNilPtrAllowedByRequired` causes validation to pass when struct fields marked by `required` are set to nil.
+This is disabled by default for consistency, but some packages that need to be able to determine between `nil` and `zero value` state can use this.
+If disabled, both `nil` and `zero` values cause validation errors.

 ```go
 import "github.com/asaskevich/govalidator"